Big Pigeon in Southwest Iowa

 † Snyder, Donald Earl, SN 316-77-14, US Navy, Harrison Co.

-• Destroyer USS Ingraham (DD-444), fast convoy AT-20 from Halifax, Nova Scotia, Canada to Greenock, Scotland; DNB 22 Aug 1942 off Nova Scotia; Ingraham passed in front of oil tanker Chemung in dense fog, was hit and sank; 11 survivors from crew of 208; Battle of the Atlantic; BNR.
+• destroyer USS Ingraham (DD-444), fast convoy AT-20 from Halifax, Nova Scotia, Canada to Greenock, Scotland; DNB 22 Aug 1942 off Nova Scotia; Ingraham passed in front of oil tanker Chemung in dense fog, was struck and then sank; 11 survivors from crew of 208; BNR.

 Proudly powered by Weebly